 The cinch cords for trekking poles or an ice ax are helpful, as are the bottom straps for securing a set of tent poles or a sleeping pad that doesn't fit in the main compartment.
 The two waist belt pockets offer generous space for snacks or a smartphone.
 One of our issues was with the side access of the water bottle pockets.
 With a standard aluminum 1 liter bottle, our arm bumped up against it with every stride.

 Our small/medium pack weighed in at 3.55 lbs.
 It's the third lightest pack in our review but also has the smallest listed volume.
-There are also a couple of competitors in the Osprey Rook 65 and The North Face Banchee 65 which have ten additional liters of capacity and less than one-tenth of a pound of additional weight.
+There are also a couple of similarly weighted competitors which have more storage capacity.

 The Zulu 55 is comfortable enough, but the tradeoff between weight and volume could be an essential consideration for some folks.